Los Angeles Pride: LA Pride 2017

 In 2017 LA Pride replaced its traditional parade festivities with a resistance approach forming a #ResistMarch and incorporating the social media hashtag #OwnYourPride.
 The march kicked off at the original start of its 1970 parade in Hollywood on Hollywood Blvd.
 This attracted controversy in parts of the LGBT community as it was stated to be a Trump resistance march.
 Notable speakers at the #ResistMarch were: Maxine Waters, Margaret Cho, Chris Rock, America Ferrera, Adam Lambert, and Nancy Pelosi.
-The parade grand marshal was Alexei Romanoff, LGBT and AIDS activist, and one of the leaders of The Black Cat demonstrations in 1967, two years before the Stonewall Riot.
+The parade grand marshal was Alexei Romanoff, LGBT and AIDS activist, and one of the leaders of the Black Cat Tavern demonstrations in 1967, two years before the Stonewall Riot.

 LA Pride 2018

 In 2018, LA Pride was held on June 9–10, 2018.
-The musical performances included appearance by R&B artist Kehlani and international pop singer Tove Lo The first day of LA Pride’s two-day annual Festival sold out for the first time ever in its 48-year history.
+The musical performances included appearance by R&B artist Kehlani and international pop singer Tove Lo.
+The first day of LA Pride's two-day annual Festival sold out for the first time ever in its 48-year history.
 The festival reached capacity by early evening.
 Due to the higher than expected turn out, some people who purchased tickets for Saturday were not able to enter the festival grounds.

 LA Pride 2019

-In 2019, LA Pride expanded its footprint on Santa Monica Boulevard with “Pride on the Boulevard,” a free block party that allowed attendees to gather and watch local performers on both Saturday, June 8 and Sunday, June 9, and included new attractions like a Ferris wheel and a free show starring music and dance icon, Paula Abdul.
+In 2019, LA Pride expanded its footprint on Santa Monica Boulevard with "Pride on the Boulevard," a free block party that allowed attendees to gather and watch local performers on both Saturday, June 8 and Sunday, June 9, and included new attractions like a Ferris wheel and a free show starring music and dance icon, Paula Abdul.
 Also that year, CSW signed a three-year agreement with ABC7 Los Angeles (KABC) to televise the LA Pride Parade.
-Raven’s Home star and out lesbian, Raven-Symone, was tapped to co-host the two-hour live broadcast with KABC anchors Ellen Leyva and Brandi Hitt.
+Raven's Home star and out lesbian, Raven-Symone, was tapped to co-host the two-hour live broadcast with KABC anchors Ellen Leyva and Brandi Hitt.
 Festival headliners included Meghan Trainor, Years & Years, Greyson Chance, Ashanti and The Veronicas, with numerous local artists, up-and-coming performers.

 CSW commissioned an economic impact study for 2019 and found that LA Pride generated $2.5 million in tax revenue for Los Angeles County, and increased labor income for workers by $14.7 million in West Hollywood, and $7.4 million in Los Angeles.
 Additional findings showed that LA Pride 2019: